induwara-thisarindu/scrimba-moody/README.md

 # Moody

-An app that lets you publish your mood [a tutorial from scrimba]
+An app that lets you publish your mood [a tutorial from scrimba]"# scrimba-moody"